-Staff Comment: While single-family dwellings are an outright permitted use per CBMC 17.14.020(A), partitions are a conditional use when proposed within wetland and wetland buffer areas per CBMC 17.43.040 and 45; therefore, conditional use approval is required for the Tentative Partition Plan.
-The applicable standards for conditional uses per CBMC 17.80.110, as well as the WO standards for land divisions per CBMC 17.43.050(M), are addressed for compliance within this narrative.
+Findings: The Planning Commission finds that while single-family dwellings are an outright permitted use per CBMC 17.14.020(A), partitions are a conditional use when proposed within wetland and wetland buffer areas per CBMC 17.43.040 and 45; therefore, conditional use approval is required for the Tentative Partition Plan.
+The applicable standards for conditional uses per CBMC 17.80.110, as well as the Wetlands Overlay standards for land divisions per CBMC 17.43.050(M), are addressed for compliance within this narrative.